How to Publish to Tableau Online from Alteryx Designer

 How to Use the Macro

 Using the Publish to Tableau Server macro is pretty simple.
 You will enter your username and password, and the URL for your server company’s server.
-In the configuration shown below, I am connecting to Tableau Online.
+In the configuration shown below, we are connecting to Tableau Online.

 However, you may receive the error mentioned at the beginning of this blog post.
 This is because you’re using Google authentication.
 Let’s talk about how to fix that.